-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, is contained in the most recent Management Proxy Circular dated May 22, 2019, for the Company's annual general meeting of shareholders that involved the election of directors held on June 27, 2019.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, is contained in the most recent Management Proxy Circular dated June 18, 2020, for the Company's annual general and special meeting of shareholders that involved the election of directors held on July 28, 2020.
 Additional financial information is provided in the Company's most recent audited financial statements.
 A copy of these documents may be obtained upon request from the Chief Financial Officer or may be obtained from SEDAR at www.sedar.com under the company name, GLG Life Tech Corporation.